-In the absence of natural or community supports, the provider is responsible for transporting the recipient to approved activities as specified in the POC.
+In the absence of natural or community supports, the provider is responsible for transporting the recipient to approved activities as specified in the Plan of Care.

 The provider is also responsible for providing transportation to unscheduled medical visits required by the recipient.